Skip to main content

 Crisis Hub

-The Australian Government is providing consular assistance to Australians in Israel and the Occupied Palestinian Territories and supporting registered Australias.
+The Australian Government is providing consular assistance to Australians in Lebanon, Israel and Palestine.
+Our ability to provide assistance in the West Bank and Gaza is limited.

 Australians in need of emergency consular assistance or that require assistance with departure should contact the Australian Government's 24-hour Consular Emergency Centre on +61 2 6261 3305 (from overseas) or 1300 555 135 (from within Australia).